square/reader-sdk-flutter-plugin/docs/get-started.md

 ---

 > For iOS, you will also need to add code to your Flutter project to request
-> device and microphone permissions.
+> location and microphone permissions.

 ---